L'infedeltà delusa

 L'infedeltà delusa (Deceit Outwitted), Hob.
 28/5, is an operatic burletta per musica in two acts by Joseph Haydn.
 The Italian libretto was by Marco Coltellini.

 Performance history

 The earliest recorded performance, which may have been the premiere, was at Eszterháza (in modern Hungary) on 26 July 1773.
 This was the name day of the Dowager Princess Estaházy and this date is given in the printed libretto.
+Haydn was asked by his employer, Nicolaus Esterházy, to write an opera specifically for the Dowager Princess' name day; he originally intended to rewrite his previous opera Acide e Galatea, but the project was abandoned after he had written several sketches.
 It was revived for the visit of Empress Maria Theresa on 1 September 1773, and again on 1 July 1774.

+It was revived in a modified form in Vienna in 1930; a radio performance was given in Budapest in 1952, and the original version was staged in the same city in 1959 as part of a Haydn Congress.
+The publication of a critical edition in 1962 gave rise to more productions: at Drottningholm with Margareta Hallin as Vespina, in Hannover, and at the Holland Festival.

 University of Kent in collaboration with Kent Opera staged the opera in English at the Gulbenkian Theatre in 1978, conducted by Harry Newstone and directed by Christopher Webber.
+Arthur Jacobs noted for the Garsington Opera production in 1993 that the character of Vespina "dressing up in four differently absurd costumes, anticipates the character in Così fan tutte whose name is hers with the slightest alteration.
+(Vespina means ‘little wasp’; Despina is arbitrary.)".
 The work was performed as part of the 2008 Aix-en-Provence Festival, conducted by Jérémie Rhorer.
 In 2014, it was performed by New Chamber Opera at New College, Oxford.
 Sarasota Opera gave the work in March 2024.